pagadesantosh/all_about_front_end/interview_questions_company_based/18/round4.md

 5. Promise vs async/await?
 6. Explain Components - class vs functional
 7. Question on state management - local state , context , redux.
-8. Write a code for class and functional components?
 9. HOC - How do you extend component ?
 10. Explain VDOM - in depth explanation
 11. What are the React Events ?
 Synthetic Events.